 - Commit to attending the CLF Annual Awards Dinner on January 2024

-- Commit to volunteering 10 hours as a CLF ambassador before March the year after being selected
+- Commit to volunteering 10 hours as a CLF ambassador before March 2024

 - Past CLF awardees may re-apply four years after receiving our scholarship.
 Please contact Angela Ortiz for any clarifying questions.